-Column Description &gt; UNREPLIED - An initial packet from the source was seen, but it has not yet been replied. &gt; UNSET &gt; UNTRACKED - This connection is not tracked.
+Column Description State (Reply) Displays the state of the connection in the reply direction.
+In this case, reply direction means from destination to source.
+The status can be one of the following: ASSURED ESTABLISHED - This connection has been established.
+EXPECTED - This is an expected connection.
+There have not yet been any matching packets, but the firewall expects such packets soon.
+FIXED TIMEOUT INVALID - This connection does not follow the expected behavior of a connection and is, therefore, considered invalid.
+NEW - This connection is starting.
+RELATED - This connection has already been expected.
+SEEN_REPLY - The first answer packet from the source was seen, but the handshake has not yet been completed. &gt; UNREPLIED - An initial packet from the source was seen, but it has not yet been replied. &gt; UNSET UNTRACKED - This connection is not tracked.
 Source (Reply) Displays the source IP address and port expected of the return packets (usually the same as under Destination ).
 Destination (Reply) Displays the destination IP address and port expected of the return packets (usually the same as under Source ).
 Packets (Reply) Displays the number of packets sent in the reply direction for the given connection.
 In this case, reply direction means from destination to source.
 Bytes (Reply) Displays the number of bytes sent in the reply direction for the given connection.
 In this case, reply direction means from destination to source.
 Mark Displays the connection mark.
-The mark is set by your LANCOM $\operatorname{R\!-\!S}^{\otimes}$ Unified Firewall.
+The mark is set by your LANCOM R&S®Unified Firewall.
 Used Displays the conntrack $Use$ field.